asapraihan/5_p01_game-swagizzy/README.md

 Mouse Conrol:
 - Mouse movement: left/right to move paddle
-- Mouse pressed:
+- Mouse pressed: start the game

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assingments, you will have to add new features to them.

-CLASS NAME0
+CLASS game
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE

+CLASS paddle
+- Instance variables:
+  - LIST INSTANCE VARS HERE
+- METHODS
+  - LIST METHODS HERE

+CLASS ball
+- Instance variables:
+  - LIST INSTANCE VARS HERE
+- METHODS
+  - LIST METHODS HERE

-CLASS NAME1
+  CLASS bricks
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS